 GRASP messages allow for discovery of an ASA that handles a given objective name; flooding a given objective to all ACP nodes (the simplest form of synchronization); synchronization of the value of a given objective between two peer ASAs; and negotiation of the value of a given objective with a peer ASA.

 An Application Programming Interface (API) for GRASP has been defined[6] and implemented as part of a Python 3 prototype.
 This makes it very easy to implement demonstration ASAs in Python.
-A partial GRASP implementation has also been made as part of an ACP implementation in the RUST language.
+A partial GRASP implementation has also been made as part of an ACP implementation in the Rust language.

 Talking to the NOC